abnormalhare/Accui4004/README.md

 <img width="493" height="251" alt="image" src="https://github.com/user-attachments/assets/e2568228-c217-4d55-b19a-2ebdbbb2f970" />

+## The controller
+The emulator has a builtin "controller" hardcoded to map to the keys W A S D E Q ; and '.
+The last 2 may vary on Windows systems with different keyboards.
+If this is the case, they are the two keys between the letter L and the enter key.

 *Fibonacci.i44 running in Accui4004*
 # Make your own 4004 system!
 While at the moment it is cumbersome, no "chip" in this emulator requires another!
 Opening `motherboard.zig` and scrolling to the `sync_motherboard` function will allow you to edit the "wires" of the simulation.